 For New IBR plans, outstanding loan balances are forgiven after 20 years of payments, which is fewer than the 25 years required by the old IBR.
 That forgiveness is considered taxable income.

 As far as interest subsidies, they remain the same as those for the original IBR plan.
-The DOE will cover all interest for the first 3 years for subsidized loans.
+The Department of Education will cover all unpaid, accrued interest for the first 3 years for subsidized loans.
 For unsubsidized loans, as well as subsidized loans beyond the first 3 years, there is no interest help.

 For borrowers who wish to switch out of New IBR, they must enter into a 10-Year Standard plan for at least 1 month or make at least one reduced forbearance payment, which can be negotiated with the loan servicer (and can potentially be very low).
 Any outstanding, unpaid interest when switching plans will be capitalized.